adotg/pinflow/examples/chat-agent/README.md

 The agent uses a simple single-node workflow:

-- **ChatNode**: Handles the entire conversation flow using MicroFlow's prep-exec-post pattern
+- **ChatNode**: Handles the entire conversation flow using PinFlow's prep-exec-post pattern
   - `prep()`: Yields the full conversation history
   - `exec()`: Calls the OpenAI-compatible API with the messages
   - `post()`: Updates the conversation history with the response